Our Focus

 AK-OTOF

 Without functional otoferlin, auditory signals received by the ear cannot be transmitted to the brain.
 AK-OTOF uses an adeno-associated viral (AAV) vector to deliver a healthy copy of OTOF to cochlear hair cells, with the goal of restoring long-term physiologic hearing following a single administration to the inner ear.
 AK-OTOF is intended to treat individuals with sensorineural hearing loss due to mutations in OTOF, who typically have severe to profound bilateral hearing loss from birth, by promoting the expression of normal, functional otoferlin in affected cells of the cochlea.
-Mutations in OTOF are reported to be a major cause of genetic hearing loss, affecting an estimated 200,000 individuals worldwide.
+Mutations in OTOF are reported to be a major cause of genetic hearing loss.